How Much Does a Somali Cat Cost? (2023 Price Guide)

 $0-$15 per month

 When it comes to keeping your Somali Cat’s skin and coat healthy, you won’t need to make any significant investment each month.
 As long as you have grooming tools, a quick brush once a week or so will do.
-During shedding season, you may want to increase this to daily or look at investing in a shedding tool to help remove those excess hairs.
+During shedding season, you may want to increase it to daily brushing or invest in a de-shedding tool to help remove the excess hairs.

 Medications and Vet Visits